argoproj/argo-cd/docs/user-guide/kustomize.md

 Doing so requires that you pass the `--enable-helm` flag to the `kustomize build` command.
 This flag is not part of the Kustomize options within ArgoCD.
 If you would like to render Helm charts through Kustomize in an ArgoCD application, you have two options:
-You can either create a [custom plugin](https://argo-cd.readthedocs.io/en/stable/user-guide/config-management-plugins/), or modify the `argocd-cm` configmap, activating the `--enable-helm` flag globally for all Kustomize applications:
+You can either create a [custom plugin](https://argo-cd.readthedocs.io/en/stable/user-guide/config-management-plugins/), or modify the `argocd-cm` ConfigMap to include the `--enable-helm` flag globally for all Kustomize applications:

 ```
 apiVersion: v1